noah-00/noah-00/README.md

 ## 🧑‍💻 About Me

-▶  Frontend Developer with approximately 4 years of experience specializing in TypeScript, React, and Next.js.
+▶  Frontend Developer with 5 years of experience specializing in TypeScript, React, and Next.js.

 ▶  Skilled in developing web applications and designing serverless architectures using IaC.